 It was a little after supper, the sun was still out and it was warm enough to go out without a coat.
 They walked in silence until they reached the side of the highway, which wasn't far; in fact, it barely took them two minutes to get there.
 The traffic was light and soon they were on the other side.
 There was a hill on the left and a path leading into a small part of woods that led behind a High School, on the right.
 "Let's try this way," Stephanie suggested, pointing right.
 "I've taken the left path too many times, time for a change."
 The path was pretty much clear except for low branches which she pushed away so as not to scratch her face.

 Chantal's thoughts suddenly went back to their previous conversation.
 "I wish..."
 Chantal stopped walking.

 Stephanie heard Chantal say something but didn't quite catch it.
 She turned around.
 "What did you say Chantal?"

 "Chantal where are you?"
 Stephanie cried out as she searched for her friend.
 There was only silence.
 "You're not lost are you?"

 There was a small breeze, it moved the leaves.
-It was the only movement that Stephanie could see.
+It wasn't the only movement that Stephanie could see.
 She squinted through the thin trees, hoping to catch a glimpse of Chantal.
 "Come on, this isn't funny!"
 A branch snapped behind her.